District 123 Procedures

 Displaying of Motion

-The Administration Manager will display the motion which is being voted on, including any amendments as a result of debate.
+The Administration Manager will display the motion which is being voted on, including any amendments made as a result of debate.

 Voting